ronakupadhyaya/Horizons-week-03/day1/addressBookCLI/README.md

 ### Arguments

-**Arguments** We can pass strings into our program to be used as arguments or parameters.
+We can pass strings into our program to be used as arguments or parameters.
-`node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command. *NOTE: The `4` in `node myProgram.js square 4` will be processed as a string, not a number. *
+`node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command.

+**NOTE:** The `4` in `node myProgram.js square 4` will be processed as a string, not a number.

 ### Commands